 The takeaway here is that high nitrate may not kill instantly, but it definitely can in the long run.

 How fast this happens depends on the type of fish and how intense the exposure is.

-But how would you know that your fish is battling with excessive nitrates?
+But how would you know that your pet is battling with excessive nitrate?

 Here are the visible signs of nitrate poisoning in fish:

 - A fish that is struggling to survive in unbearable nitrate concentration swims rather awkwardly, without orientation or equilibrium.

 - It eats less and less as it continues to lose appetite.

 - The vibrancy on its natural color fades as days pass and soon the fish turns dull and pale.

 - Prefers to lie on the tank’s bottom instead of swimming.
 If it attempts to swim, it acts weird and aimless.